 - Representatives from Harvard Student Agencies will be on-site to help you with any room essentials you still need.

 Attend welcome and orientation.

-- Program and residential staff will hold a welcome for students and families at 3:30 pm in Sanders Theatre, Memorial Hall.
+- Program and residential staff will hold a welcome orientation for students and families at 4 pm in Sanders Theatre, Memorial Hall.
 One parent or guardian may accompany each student to the orientation.
 If seating allows, additional family members may be permitted inside Sanders Theatre after each student and their guest is seated.
-Proctors will be available in front of Dunster and Mather Houses after check-in concludes to direct students and families to Sanders Theatre.
+Proctors will be available in front of Leverett Towers and Mather House after check-in concludes to direct students and families to Sanders Theatre.

 Tour the Harvard campus.

-- Proctors will lead you on a tour of the campus and help you find your classroom buildings, libraries, athletic facilities, and more.
-Tours will leave from Sanders Theatre at 5:15 pm following the conclusion of student orientation.
+- Proctors will lead tours of the campus and help you find your classroom buildings, libraries, athletic facilities, and more.
+These optional tours will leave Mather House Dining hall at 7 pm.

 Attend your residential orientation.

 - Proctors will hold a mandatory evening floor meeting to go over important policies and fun events planned for the program.
 Meet in front of your proctor's door at 8:30 pm.

 What if I arrive late because my flight is delayed?